ManiMaran2011/ManiMaran2011/README.md

 ---

-### 🚀 About Me
+###  About Me

-- 🔭 Currently shipping full-stack AI products — most recently **PureSync AI** & **GlamMirror** at Humanity Founders
-- 🧠 Focus: RAG pipelines, multi-agent systems, LLM app architecture
-- 🌱 Recently built **TripNovaa** — a full-stack PHP/MySQL ride-hailing super-app
-- 🏆 3rd Place, Curalink Hackathon (AI Full Stack) — led directly to an internship offer
-- 💪 Off the keyboard: powerlifting & bodybuilding (2× gold medalist)
+I'm an AI Engineer who enjoys building intelligent, full-stack applications.
+My work spans machine learning, RAG pipelines, multi-agent systems, and LLM-powered application architecture, along with the full-stack engineering needed to ship them — from backend APIs and databases to frontend interfaces.
+I like working on projects that combine AI and ML with practical, real-world use cases, whether that's training models, automating workflows, building smarter search and retrieval systems, or integrating multiple AI models into a single product.

 ---

-### 🛠️ Tech Stack
+###  Tech Stack

 **AI / ML**